 Troy is a partner in a number of Angel funds and networks that invest in high-growth and turnaround companies.
 Troy has over 25 years of experience in family, growth, and start-up businesses.
 In addition to his fund activities, Troy is an exited entrepreneur with start-up and growth management experience in food processing, brand building, software development, and eCommerce sales channels.
-Troy is an active investor in over forty portfolio companies.
+Troy is an active investor in over fifty portfolio companies.

 Troy along with Michael Cain, ARI Chairman, published a book, How to Make Money with Angel Investors & Entrepreneurs: 100 Rules to get a Start-Up Funded.
 As an entrepreneur, finding the right Angel Investor to fund a deal is difficult.
 Similarly, as an investor, finding the right entrepreneur to back is just as hard.
 This book helps entrepreneurs and investors get a better understanding of what it takes to build, invest in, and make money growing and exiting start-up companies.
 The book looks at 100 rules to fund a deal from the perspective of successful and experienced investors and exited-entrepreneurs.